ggandor/lightspeed.nvim/README.md

 unique characters are highlighted beforehand;
-[quick-scope](https://github.com/unblevable/quick-scope) is based on a similar idea, but the intent here is not a "choose me!"-kind of preliminary orientation (the assumpiton is that you _know_ where you want to go), more like giving feedback for your brain _while_ you type.
+[quick-scope](https://github.com/unblevable/quick-scope) is based on a similar idea, but the intent here is not a "choose me!"-kind of preliminary orientation (the assumption is that you _know_ where you want to go), more like giving feedback for your brain _while_ you type.

 ![jumping to unique characters](../media/intro_img1_jump_to_unique.gif?raw=true)